slatedb/slatedb/rfcs/0004-checkpoints.md

 When initializing the db for the first time (detected by the absence of a manifest), the writer will do the following:
 1. Read the current manifest M, which may not be present.
 2. Read the current parent manifest M_p at `parent_path`.
+3. M_p.`initialized` is false, exit with error.
 3. If M is present:
    1. If the `parent` field is empty, exit with error.
-   2. If `parent.initialized`, then go to step 10.
+   2. If `initialized`, then go to step 10.
 4. Compute the clone's checkpoint ID
    1. If M is present, use M.`parent.parent_checkpoint` as the checkpoint ID
    2. Otherwise, set checkpoint ID to a new v4 UUID
 6. If `parent_checkpoint` is not None, read it's manifest M_c.
 Otherwise let M_c be M_p
 7. Write a new manifest M'.
 If CAS fails, go to step 1.
 M' fields are set to:
    - parent: set to point to checkpoint ID and initialized set to false